 The Burford Brown

-The Burford Brown is often described as Britain's favourite hen, laying the most fabulous dark brown eggs, with large yellow yolks.
-Despite the fact that our Burford Browns are not hybrids, they are prolific layers.
-The shells are thick, the texture dense, and the flavour is out of this world.
-She is, without doubt, one of the best dark egg layers available, and you can expect up to 240 eggs in the first year.
+The Burford Brown has been around for a long time, and is often described as Britain’s favourite hen, laying the most fabulous dark brown eggs, with large yellow yolks.
+Despite the fact that our Burford Browns are not hybrids, they are prolific layers of amazing thick shelled eggs, with a dense texture, and a flavour which is out of this world.
+She is, without doubt, one of the best dark egg layers available, and you can expect up to 240 eggs in the first year, and laying continues for many years in the right conditions.

-The bird is a winner too, with her tight, silky black, plumage makes her ideal for free-range life in the garden even in the harshest weather.
-The Burfords make wonderful pets, are very sociable, and love human company.
+No wonder this bird is a winner; her tight, silky black, plumage makes her ideal for free-range life in the garden even in the harshest weather.
+The Burfords make wonderful garden pets, are very sociable, and love human company, but they are free range birds, and do not thrive well in a small run.
+If not free range, the minimum recommended run size is 10 square metres per hen.

-Please note - we continually work hard to improve the quality of our breeding stock, in order to produce pullets of a high standard, and which we are happy to guarantee.
-For this reason, we do not sell cockerels of hatching eggs.
-Burford Brown hens are only available through this web site, or from one of our retail outlets.
+Please note – we continually work hard to improve the quality of our breeding stock, in order to produce strong, vigorous pullets of a consistently high standard, and which we are happy to guarantee.
+In order to maintain this standard, & protect the ‘trade marks’,we do not sell cockerels or hatching eggs.
+Burford Brown hens are only available through this web site.

-Delivery availabe to many parts of the UK -
+Delivery available to many parts of the UK via our specialist bird courier

-Contrary to the belief of some forum users, our Burford Browns are not hybrids, and they breed true.
-They are highly productive layers of heavy quality, thick shelled, eggs.
+Contrary to comments on some forums, our Burford Browns are not hybrids, but are highly productive layers of heavy quality, thick shelled, eggs.

-Unlike most layers of dark eggs, the Burford produces over 230 in the first year and in the right conditions, will lay for many years.
+Unlike most layers of dark eggs, the Burford produces up to 240 in the first year and in the right conditions, will lay for many years.

-To wake up to 'the perfect egg' every morning, keep a few of these beautiful hens - and bring your garden to life too!
+To wake up to ‘the perfect egg’ every morning, keep a few of our beautiful hens – and bring your garden to life too!

-A truly local hen, the Burford Brown was first bred commercially at Broadway, in the Cotswolds,from the lines used in the 1940's by Philip Lee-Woolf's grandmother, Mabel Pearman, who lived at Manor Farm, Westhall Hill, Burford, from the early 1900's to the late 50's.
+A truly local hen, the Burford Brown was first bred commercially in the Cotswolds, from the lines used in the 1940’s by Philip Lee-Woolf’s grandmother, Mabel Pearman, who lived at Manor Farm, Westhall Hill, Burford, from the early 1900’s to the late 50’s.

-In 1990, at Millhampost Farm, near Winchcombe, Philip first started breeding Burford Browns commercially for Fortnum & Mason in Piccadilly, under his Clarence Court label.
-Other leading London stores, including Harrods and Havey Nichols, soon joined the club, by stocking these new, but traditional old fashioned deep brown eggs.
-At the time, the Burford eggs were unique, because the UK shops and supermarkets only offered the cheap, mass produced hybrid eggs, which were sold on price, rather than quality.
+In 1980, at Millhampost Farm, near Winchcombe, Philip first started breeding Burford Browns commercially to supply eggs for Fortnum & Mason in Piccadilly, under his Clarence Court label.
+Other leading London stores, & hotels including Harrods and Havey Nichols, Claridges, soon joined the club, by stocking these traditional old fashioned, deep brown eggs.
+At the time Burford Brown eggs were unique, because UK shops and supermarkets only offered the cheap, mass produced, fawn coloured hybrid eggs, sold on price, rather than quality.

-On moving to Coach House Farm, Broadway, a few years later, the Burford Brown brand, and 'Clarence Court' soon became famous, and the eggs were stocked by all leading supermarkets across the UK.
-Over the next ten years the egg sales continued to grow, and to this day, the Burford Brown eggs are without competition.
+On moving to Coach House Farm, Broadway, a few years later, the Burford Brown brand, and ‘Clarence Court’ soon became famous, and the eggs were stocked by all leading supermarkets across the UK.
+For the first time, British consumers were able to buy traditional dark brown eggs.
+Over the next ten years the egg sales continued to grow, and to this day, the Burford Brown eggs are without competition, and Clarence Court remains the UK’s leading top-end egg producer.